 Hoc etiam anno Papa Clemens feria tertia post quindenim Paschae obiit apud Carpentras.
 Gascones autem qui cum eo steterant intenti circa farcinas videbantur de sepultura corporis non curare, quia diu remansit insepultum.

 Eubel Hierarchia Catholica I second edition, p.
 15 note 3.
-Cardinal Napoleone Orsini had complained to the Philip IV of the large number of Gascons, including six of his nephews whom Clement V had created cardinals—without consultation of the existing Cardinals.
-There were twenty-four living cardinals.
+Cardinal Napoleone Orsini had complained to the Philip IV of the large number of Gascons, including six of his nephews whom Clement V had created cardinals—without consultation of the existing Cardinals, and in passing remarked that there were twenty-four living cardinals.
 King Edward II of England wrote individual letters to each of them on September 16, 1315 (Rymer, Foedera, III 534).

-But Guillaume de Mandagot's nomination was resisted by the Gascons, to everyone's stupefaction, and no explanation for the rejection was forthcoming.
+But the nomination of Guillaume de Mandagot, Bishop of Palestrina, a Frenchman and a subject of the King, was resisted by the Gascons, to everyone's stupefaction, and no explanation for the rejection was forthcoming.

 John, Canon of St. Victor's in Paris (Baluzius I, 113) provides more details, in particular as to a fire which was caused by the Gascons and which burned down the greatest part of the city of Carpentras: